icdocsoc/emails/markdown/2015-11-25-no-more-industry-events.md

 UCLU TechSoc and DoCSoc have decided to come together and have our first mixer event of the year!

-This will be a fantastic chance to meet and tlak to students form another London uni with the same interests.
+This will be a fantastic chance to meet and talk to students from another London uni with the same interests.

 Join the [facebook page](https://www.facebook.com/events/578794558926757/).
 ---